Dunwoody voters to have choices in City Council races

 Challenger Joe Hirsch says he supports an independent school district for the city and also is campaigning on fiscal responsibility, enforcement of city codes and more government transparency.

-Hirsch, a member of the board of directors of VOX Teen Communication, gained notoriety in 2012 when he unsuccessfully sued the city in federal court claiming the city violated his First Amendment rights when the Public Works Department denied his application to put up a sign that insulted the Public Works director.
+Hirsch, a member of the board of directors of VOX Teen Communication, gained notoriety in 2012 when he sued the city in federal court claiming the city violated his First Amendment rights when the Public Works Department denied his application to put up a sign that insulted the Public Works director.
 Hirsch wanted his sign, which read “Dunwoody’s Public Works Director Michael Smith is a $#%@,” to be installed as part of the city’s Adopt-A-Spot program.
+The city settled with Hirsch for more than $8,000 and allowed him to post a sign with different wording.

 “Too many rules and regulations seem to be written for selective enforcement, or as if we are a glorified neighborhood association,” Hirsch states on his website.
 “Dunwoody has a population near 50,000 residents and includes the economic powerhouse of Perimeter Center.
 We need leadership with a critical mind and a sharp sense of understanding.”